 Some bubbles will share a joint playtime and lunchtime slot.

 The playground and field will be divided and each section used by a different bubble.

-Rotas have been provided for break and lunchtime supervision and allocations of space.
 Staff from the bubbles will use a rota to supervise (but not interact with) groups whilst others have a short break.